 What do you expect from the LSC hub in terms of functionality?
 What type of functionality (e.g., data download, data viewer, data catalogue, dashboards (presenting what type of information?), user stories, data interpretation (translating data to advisory, etc.) would be helpful for you?

-Both at the national and sub national levels, participants expected different requirement to be fulfilled to facilitate the functionality of the hub.
+Both at the national and sub national levels, participants expected different requirements to be fulfilled to facilitate the functionality of the hub.
 Some of the expectations included access to a data catalogue that provides a comprehensive overview of the available LSC data and information that would include details such as the spatial and temporal coverage of the data, the data format, and any associated metadata, access to data viewers and dashboards that present key LSC information in an easily accessible and understandable format.
 These could include visualizations of soil fertility assessment data, maps of soil and water conservation practices, and other relevant data related to climate-smart agriculture.
 Furthermore, data download and data interpretation (translating data to advisory), which would enable to manipulate and analyze the LSC data according to users’ specific needs would be helpful.
 In addition, online data access including information of farm, soil and water, land, climate and crop, an account and password to access information, access to upload local data to the system, process and interpret data and give recommendation, access to soft copy or hard copy report for documentation would help the smooth functioning of the LSC hub.

 How would you like to access the LSC hub: laptop or desktop computer or mobile device (tablet, phone)?